 - If one of the print servers fail behind a load balancer the users will be able to continue printing as the jobs will be redirected to the remaining active print servers.

 In order for Mobility Print to work behind a network load balancer, you need to configure all the Mobility Print servers behind the load balancer to:

 - Direct users to the address of the load balancer, instead of its own address.

 - Configure all the Mobility Print servers to host all the same print queues.
 Thankfully there are easy methods to migrate print queues from one Windows server to another, and this could be automated with scheduled tasks and PrintBRM.exe

-1. Stop the Mobility Print services on all the Servers that have Mobility Print installed.
+- Stop the Mobility Print Services on each Mobility Print server.

-4. Restart the Mobility Print services on all Mobility Print servers.
+- Restart the Mobility Print Services on each Mobility Print server.

-5. Get the users to remap their Windows Mobility Print queues, as their tokens will now likely be invalid.
+- Windows users may need to re-add Mobility Print queues to their workstations, as their tokens will now likely be invalid.

 Keywords: Network, Load, Balancing, Balancer, F5, Citrix, Netscaler, Mobility Print